apple2373/metapath2vec/README.md

 # metapath2vec  with tensorflow
-This repo contains ad hoc implementation of metapath2vec using tensorflow.
-I call it ad hoc because the codes are not so clean and efficient.
-However, it is applicable for large networks.
-I tested on a network with ----- nodes.
+This repo contains an implementation of metapath2vec using tensorflow.
+I haven't tested on a big network yet, so be careful when you use it....

 main reference appeared at KDD 2017: [metapath2vec: ](https://dl.acm.org/citation.cfm?id=3098036)